Siphonops annulatus (Mikan, 1822)

 Country distribution from AmphibiaWeb's database: Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, Venezuela

-Siphonops annulatus is thought to have the broadest known distribution of any terrestrial caecilian species (Taylor 1968; Wilkinson et al. 2008), though it has also been pointed out that this species needs taxonomic review (Lavilla et al. 2010).
-It is found in tropical South America ranging east of the Andes from northern Colombia, Ecuador, Peru, Venezuela, and the Guianas, south through most of Brazil to (probably) Paraguay and into northern Argentina (Lavilla et al. 2010).
+Siphonops annulatus is thought to have the broadest known distribution of any terrestrial caecilian species (Taylor 1968; Wilkinson et al. 2008), though it has also been pointed out that this species needs taxonomic review.
+It is found in tropical South America ranging east of the Andes from northern Colombia, Ecuador, Peru, Venezuela, and the Guianas, south through most of Brazil to (presumably) Paraguay and into northern Argentina (Lavilla et al. 2010).
 In Argentina, this species is found in the provinces of Misiones and Corrientes (Lavilla et al. 2000; Álvarez et al. 2002).
-In Bolivia, it is found in Beni, La Paz, Pando and Santa Cruz (de la Riva et al., 2000) .
+In Bolivia, it is found in Beni, La Paz, Pando and Santa Cruz (de la Riva et al., 2000).
 In Brazil it occurs in the states of Espírito Santo (Tonini et al. 2010) and São Paulo (Araújo et al. 2009).
 In Colombia this species has been reported from the Villavicencio region at the base of the Cordillera Occidental by Lynch (2000) and Lynch (2006).
-In Venezuela it is found in the states of Barinas (Reinthaler and Fistar 2002; Barrio-Amorós and Rodríguez, C. M.) and Portuguesa (Lavilla et al. 2010-confirm).
+In Venezuela it is found in the states of Barinas (Reinthaler and Fistar 2002; Barrio-Amorós and Rodríguez 2010) and Portuguesa (Lavilla et al. 2010).
 Its presence in Paraguay is assumed but has not been confirmed (Brusquetti and Lavilla 2006).
 Dunn (1942) reported this species to be present in Suriname, and it is listed in Nussbaum and Hoogmoed (1979), but this has not been confirmed by more recent collecting expeditions (Maciel and Hoogmoed 2011).
-This species is generally found below 800 m asl.
-(Taylor 1968).
-It is fossorial and occurs in a variety of habitats; in Brazil, for instance, it has been recorded from Caatinga (Freitas and Silva 2007), Cerrado (Colli et al. 2002), the Atlantic forest (Taylor 1968; Tonini et al. 2010), and Amazonian Brazil (Maciel and Hoogmoed 2011).
-Lynch (2006) remarked that this species appeared somewhat tolerant of dry conditions, finding it common under decomposing African oil palm tree trunks even in disturbed habitat such as grazed pastures.
+This species is generally found below 800 m asl (Taylor 1968) in a variety of fossorial habitats but is most common in damp environments, rich in organic matter where invertebrates are plentiful (Jared et al. 1999).

 Life History, Abundance, Activity, and Special Behaviors